maxdeviant/warp-form-method/README.md

 # warp_form_method

-A warp filter for accepting form submissions using any HTTP method
+A warp filter for accepting form submissions using any HTTP method.